Karadagh Khanate

-Karadagh Khanate (خانات قرهداغ), was a khanate established in the 18th century, with its capital at Ahar.
+Karadagh Khanate (خانات قرهداغ), was one of the Khanates of Azerbaijan established in the 18th century, with its capital at Ahar.

 Khanate

 The khanate was founded in 1747 by Kazim Khan Karadakhli as an independent entity.
 Its territory had bordered by Talysh to east, Ardabil, and Tabriz to the south, Khoy to west, Nakhchivan, Karabakh and Javad khanates to north.
 Khanate's territory consisted mostly of Ungut, Karmaduz, Chalabiyan, Keyvan, Arazbar, Dizmar, Uzumdil, Hasanob, Kalaybar, Huseyneyli, Yaft, Garajurru, Dodanga, Chardanga, Dikla, Badbostan, and Horat mahals.
 The founder Kazim Khan pursued a prudent policy in regard to the neighboring feudal lords.
 He was more engaged in internal affairs and constructions, building several public buildings in khanate's capital Ahar.
 Khanate was under political dependence of Karabagh khanate for some period.
-In 1761 it was conquered by Karim Khan Zand and in 1791 by Mohammad Khan Qajar.
-In 1808 the khanate was finally disestablished.
+In 1761 it was conquered by Karim Khan Zand and in 1791 by Agha Mohammad Khan Qajar.
+In 1808, the khanate was finally disestablished.